ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 Important Points:
  * Range header's unit will be bytes. `Range: bytes=x-y` where x and y are unsigned integers.
  * x and y are both inclusive as opposed to start / end where end was exclusive.
- * Sub-sequences of circular chromosomes across the origin must not be requested via the Range header, i.e y >= x.
+ * Sub-sequences of a circular sequences across the origin must not be requested via the Range header, i.e y >= x.
  * More information can be found [here](https://tools.ietf.org/html/rfc7233)

 ##### Case 1
-Circular or Non-circular Chromosomes
+Circular or Non-circular Sequences
 Query parameters : NIL
+Checksum Algorithm : MD5 (or truncated SHA512 if supported by the server)
 `Accept : text/vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
 `Range: bytes=x-y` where x and y are integers
-**Conditions** : x <= y < size of chromosome (if x is 0, y can not be size - 1)
+**Conditions** : x <= y < size of sequence (if x is 0, y can not be size - 1)
-**Description** : Sub sequence of the chromosome will be retrieved no matter the type (circular/non-circular).
+**Description** : Sub sequence will be retrieved no matter the type (circular/non-circular).
-If x is not 0 and y is not size of chromosome - 1, (i.e. complete sequence is not being queried) response should be a `206` otherwise `200` (case 2)
+If x is not 0 and y is not size of sequence - 1, (i.e. complete sequence is not being queried) response should be a `206` otherwise `200` (case 2)

 ```
 GET
-/sequence/
-959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/
+/sequence/6681ac2f62509cfc220d78751b8dc524/

 Range: bytes=10-19